Heyian/Scripts/README.md

 - test_apps_after_update.sh

 I run Hyprland on Arch, so yeah, things break more often than I'd like.
 This script runs automatically after a reboot and tests a bunch of apps to see if anything important broke

+- QTowerBak.sh
+This script is used in conjunction with `QTowerBak-exclusions.txt` This script runs every day and creates a backup of my home folder and the list of apps I currently use.
+It keeps a backup for the last 7 days.